Your water company can refuse to install a water meter at your property if it is not practical or is too expensive for it to fit one.

-If you cannot have a water meter installed, your water company should offer you an assessed charge.
-This is an alternative to your rateable value charge.
+If you cannot have a water meter installed, your water company must offer you an assessed charge.
+This is an alternative to your standard unmetered (usually rateable value) charge.

 You will not be offered an assessed charge unless you apply for a meter.

 Assessed charges are generally based on one of the following:

 - the number of bedrooms in your property

 - the type of property you live in

 - the number of people who live in your property

 - the average metered bill in the water company’s area